 Most pregnant women who are colonized with GBS have no symptoms or health effects.
-A small number may develop a urinary tract infection or infection of the uterus caused by GBS.
-The most serious health effect is that a woman colonized with GBS late in her pregnancy can pass it to her baby
+In a small number of women, GBS can cause infections of the uterus and urinary tract.
+A woman who is colonized with GBS late in her pregnancy can pass it to her baby.

 What are the types of GBS infection in newborns?

 There are two types of GBS infections in newborns: 1) early-onset infections and 2) late-onset infections.
 Both types of infections can be serious.